 Period of insurance

-From the date of this Contract for the period of this Contract and renewable on an annual basis unless agreed otherwise by the Buyer in writing.
+From the Contract Start Date through the Contract End Date, renewable annually unless otherwise agreed.

 [Guidance: The Buyer should populate the period of insurance relative to the requirement in question.
 The period of insurance should reflect the period that the relevant insurable risk can materialise and take into account any contract specific issues such as phasing.]